Private equity in Japan: market and regulatory overview

 Offering activities in Japan or to Japanese investors.

 Activities as an investment manager of a fund with Japanese investors.

 To be registered, a party must be organised as a corporation and meet other qualitative requirements.
-Once registered, the party has considerable ongoing reporting obligations to the Japanese regulator.
-However, if certain statutory exemptions are met, a simple notification to the Japanese regulator may be sufficient.
+However, if certain statutory exemptions are met, a simple notification to the Japanese regulator can be sufficient.

 Supervision by the Securities and Exchange Surveillance Commission has become increasingly strict in recent years, and there are many cases where fund managers have been accused of raising funds and managing investments without proper registration or notification.

 One of the key factors in the registration exemption is whether there is a fund investor that is a qualified institutional investor (QII).
 The different categories of QIIs are listed in the Financial Instruments and Exchange Act (FIEA) and include, for example, Japanese banks and insurance companies.

 A general partner of a partnership-type fund can manage investments and offer its interests without registration, with a prior notification to the authorities (QII-Targeted Fund Exemption) if both:

 The investors in the fund include at least one QII and do not include more than 49 non-QIIs.